Montgomery County Gun Lawyer

 The unlicensed carrying of a handgun in Montgomery County is a misdemeanor and is punishable by a minimum 30 days in jail and up to three years in prison.
 Furthermore, a minimum fine of $250 will be imposed, with a maximum possible fine of up to $2,500.
 A second conviction carries a minimum penalty of one year in jail and up to ten years in prison.

 If the unlawful carrying of a handgun takes place on the grounds of a public school, the minimum sentence will be increased to 90 days.
 A second conviction under these circumstances will result in a minimum sentence of three years and a maximum term of ten years in state prison.
-For more information, get in contact with a Montgomery County gun lawyer today.
+For more information, get in contact with a MoCo gun lawyer today.

 Obtaining a Handgun Permit